 Understanding the strength of partnership with his community, Sheriff Lawhorne continues to honor his commitment to strengthen the connection between the Sheriff's Office with the Alexandria community.
 Deputies and support staff have been a visible presence at community events such as First Thursdays in Del Ray, and through his Community Liaison program, Sheriff Lawhorne is bringing Sheriff’s staff up front and center to listen to and address the needs of Alexandria’s citizens through attendance at civic and homeowners’ association meetings.

-Sheriff Lawhorne is winning kudos for his continued involvement in the community in which he was born and raised, and which he has served for more than 35 years.
-His civic commitment is evidenced in his involvement with Alexandria civic associations, as well as his service on the City’s Community Criminal Justice Board (CCJB), Northern Virginia Police Chiefs and Sheriffs Committee, the Peumansend Creek Regional Jail Committee, and the board of Ivy Hill Cemetery.
+Sheriff Lawhorne is winning kudos for his continued involvement in the community in which he was born and raised, and which he has served for nearly 40 years.
+His civic commitment is evidenced in his involvement with Alexandria civic associations, as well as his service on the City’s Community Criminal Justice Board (CCJB), Northern Virginia Police Chiefs and Sheriffs Committee, and the board of Ivy Hill Cemetery.
 Further, as a parent of three daughters educated in the Alexandria City Public Schools, Sheriff Lawhorne has been a regular presence in our schools and remains deeply committed to supporting Alexandria’s schools.